 Why feedback is important

-To grow, evolve & improve yourself, you need to identify growth areas.
+To grow, evolve, and improve yourself, you need to identify growth areas.
 But here's the problem: you don't know what you don't know.

 Feedback changes this.
-It helps you grow faster by having others identify growth areas you didn't know existed.
+It helps you grow faster by having others identify the gaps you couldn't see on your own.
 When done well, it even provides specific suggestions on how to improve.

 Building trust and openness